Author | Producer

 I’m a multiple Emmy-winning writer and producer who has written for ESPN.com, NFL.com, The Wall Street Journal, The Orlando Sentinel, Sports Illustrated for Kids, Slam Magazine, and The Washington Post, including my viral essay on growing up as the son of the real Apu.

 My middle-grade contemporary basketball trilogy THE HOOP CON (Play the Game #1) (Scholastic Press) debuted in 2024.
-And my graphic novel memoir WISH I WAS A BALLER (Scholastic/Graphix) comes out on August 5, 2025.
+And my graphic novel memoir WISH I WAS A BALLER (Scholastic/Graphix) came out on August 5, 2025.

 I'm repped by